WORKSPACE + WELLNESS CLUB

-Render Free is a Black-owned communal wellness space that disrupts racial trauma by promoting whole body wellness for self-identified Black and Brown women.
+Render Free is a 100% Black woman-owned communal wellness space that disrupts racial trauma by promoting whole body wellness for self-identified Black and Brown women.

-Founding members are given access to a community lounge, cafe, co-working area and kids clubhouse created and maintained with them in mind.
+Founding members are given access to a community lounge, cafe and co-working area created and maintained with them in mind.
 Moving in and out of predominantly white spaces, Black and Brown women are too often forced to justify their presence, standing at the dangerous intersection of sexism and racism.
 This continuous effort, coupled with everyday concerns, creates deep psychological, emotional and physical fatigue.
 We strive to alleviate women of these burdens.

 Not only is caring for oneself permissible, it is necessary.